Eric106/PB_challenge/README.md

 Also at `src/ssl_data/` you can use the self signed SSL keys that are included in this repo

 ### **Server Config**
-To set the secret keys and DB connection credentials, you need to provide the `config.json` file, at `src/modules/config/config.json`
+To set the secret keys and DB connection credentials, you need to provide the `config.json` file at `src/modules/config/config.json`
 ```json
 {
     "secret_key":"$#th43&JYRMNj45eYJM%68I%8kYUT9",